Integrating AI Agents in Microsoft Teams for Collaboration

 Real-World Examples of AI in Action

-- Chat summarisation to tasks: After a 20-message chat, the agent pulls three action items and I run a single Power Automate approval to create Planner tasks.
+- Chat summarisation to tasks: after a 20-message chat, the agent pulls three action items and I run a single Power Automate approval to create Planner tasks.

 - Document draft: I paste meeting notes and prompt the agent for a project brief.
 Editing time drops to 15 minutes from 45.